Western Civilization I

 Women in the Biblical/Ancient World

-HIS 3235 Refer to JST 3235 in Jewish Studies Courses for description.
+JST 3235 Refer to Jewish Studies Courses for description.
+Formerly also offered as HIS 3235.

 Modern European Jewish History

-HIS 3240 Refer to JST 3240 in Jewish Studies Courses for description.
+JST 3240 Refer to Jewish Studies Courses for description.
+Formerly also offered as HIS 3240.

 The Land of Israel: Ancient to Modern

-HIS 3245 Refer to JST 3245 in Jewish Studies Courses for description.
+JST 3245 Refer to Jewish Studies Courses for description.
+Formerly also offered as HIS 3245.

 Latin American Cinema

-HIS 3246 Refer to CIN 3245 in Cinema Studies Courses (School of Film and Media Studies) for description.
+CIN 3246 Refer to Cinema Studies Courses (School of Film and Media Studies) for description.
+Formerly also offered as HIS 3246 (added Spring 2014).

 Biblical History 1200–200 B.C.

-HIS 3255 Refer to JST 3255 in Jewish Studies Courses for description.
+JST 3255 Refer to Jewish Studies Courses for description.
+Formerly also offered as HIS 3255.

 Ideas and Society in the Age of Enlightenment